ZYKZ007/aucupence-legacy-standard/README.md

 - Provide examples for training and coaching sessions,
 - Act as a starting point when assembling new proposal and governance packs.

-It is not meant to be a complete, ready-to-run solution.
-Real engagements extend and adapt these baselines with client-specific detail, additional controls and concrete financials.
+Real engagements extend these baselines with client-specific diagrams, numbers, financials and runbooks that are not included here for confidentiality.
+The intent is to show capability and structure, not to publish a complete solution.